clstmbrly/Practice-Testing-Area/cpct_help_html.md

 <h2>How Does This Work?</h2>

-<p>{% include alert-info.html content="In-depth experience with Federal PKI certificates and certificate profiles is recommended." %}</p>
+<p style="color:blue;">In-depth experience with Federal PKI certificates and certificate profiles is recommended.</p>

 <p>The basic steps are:</p>